Pylons/pylonsrtd/community/testing.rst

 * Is the intent of the test clearly explained by the name of the testcase?

 * Does the test follow the "canonical" form for a unit test?
 I.e., does it:
-    * set up the preconditions for the method / function being tested.
+    * set up the preconditions for the method/function being tested.
-    * call the method / function exactly one time, passing in the values established in the first step.
+    * call the method/function exactly one time, passing in the values established in the first step.
-    * make assertions about the return value, and / or any side effects.
+    * make assertions about the return value, and/or any side effects.
     * do absolutely nothing else.

 Fixing tests which fail along the "don't repeat yourself" axis is usually